dustinpfister/blog_posts/_posts/linux-base32.md

 ## 2 - basic example to encode and decode files with base32

-I can just give a file, and file as the first arguemnt, and base32 coded will be the result in the standard output
+I can just give a file, and file as the first argument, and base32 coded will be the result in the standard output

 ```
 $ base32 foo.txt
 ```

-I can do the same if I come accross a file that is base32 encoded
+I can do the same if I come across a file that is base32 encoded

 ```
 $ base32 -d foo.txt.b32
 ```

-The result can then be piped to some command that can work with the result, or I can use dedirection as a way to create a file.
+The result can then be piped to some command that can work with the result, or I can use redirection as a way to create a file.

 ## 3 - redirection and base32

-Redirection is a way to go about crteaing a file from standard output, so for example I can use the echo command and redirect the standard output of that to a file such as test.txt.
+Redirection is a way to go about creating a file from standard output, so for example I can use the echo command and redirect the standard output of that to a file such as test.txt.

 ```
 $ echo 'this is just a test' > test.txt